Sharin Foo: Personal life

 Foo's sister, Louise, is also a musician and singer who has been in the group Giana Factory, and the collective Ohmarymary.
 Louise Foo toured with The Raveonettes in the summer of 2008, replacing for some dates her sister who had to avoid stage work in order to better conclude her pregnancy, on doctor's orders.

 In 2011, Sharin Foo acted as judge in the Danish TV talent show Danmarks største stemme ("Denmark's Greatest Voice").
-In 2012, along with graphic designer Camilla Hjerl who's also from Denmark, Foo opened Hurra!, an online shop and blog that "curates and sells a selection of Danish art and design objects," which led, in 2013, to a pop-up shop in Venice, California.
+In 2012, along with graphic designer Camilla Hjerl who's also from Denmark, Foo opened Hurra!, an online shop and blog that "curates and sells a selection of Danish art- and design-objects", which led, in 2013, to a pop-up shop in Venice, California.

 In 2015, she competed in the Danish version of Dancing With The Stars along with dancing partner Frederik Nonnemann.
 Foo subsequently stated that the dancing offered her a "new body-awareness" and she has become "more brave" about her physicality.
 The dancing couple were voted out halfway through the competition.

-Foo lives in Los Angeles, California, with her daughter.
+Foo lived in Los Angeles, California for 17 years with her daughter, but is now living in Denmark.